 - They are JAM PACKED full of protein- with about half of the protein found in the egg white.

-- You can put in egg on just about everything- NOODLES, SALADS, PIZZA, SOUPS, SANDWICHES, you name it.
+- You can put in egg on just about everything- noodles, salads, pizza, sandwiches, you name it.

 - They are an economical source of protein (aka they’re CHEAP!).

-For your sake, that is the Cliff’s Notes version of why I love eggs.
+For your sake, that is the short version of why I love eggs.
 I figured most of you have better things to do than read about the awesomeness of eggs.
-Plus, before I lose you completely, let’s chat about this totally delicious egg recipe I have for you today.
+Plus, before I lose you completely, let’s chat about these creamy baked eggs I have for you today.

 First, let me start by saying that no, this is not one of those egg dishes you should eat every day.
 Eggs are healthy, yes, but when combined with salty pork, cheese and cream…well, let’s just say this is one of those “special” egg dishes.

 Or not.
 I mean, do what you want.
-However, my mom always told me too much of a good thing is never a good idea, so fair warning, because TRUST ME, you will want to make this every dang day.
+However, my mom always told me too much of a good thing is never a good idea, so fair warning.

 So what do you get when you mix caramelized shallots with cheese, cream, salty prosciutto, eggs and put it in cute little mini cocottes?
-You get the most amazing breakfast of your life!
+You get the most amazing creamy baked eggs of your life!

 And then you dip buttered sourdough in it.